xcp-ng/xcp-ng-org/docs/installation/hardware.md

 The kernel module is just a repackage for XCP-ng of [the AQC111U drivers available for Linux Kernel 3.10 on the Marvell website](https://www.marvell.com/support/downloads.html).

-The kernel module has been tested in a homelab environment with XCP-ng version `8.2`.

 To install the driver follow the instructions provided in the [**Alternate drivers** section below](#-alternate-drivers) and use `aqc111u-module` as `package-name` _(`module-name` would be `aqc111u`)_.

 Known compatible NICs are [^1]: